In Fine Taste

 Notes

-If you want to bake in the morning, just cover the pan in plastic wrap and put it in the refrigerator.
+If you want to bake in the morning, just cover the pan in plastic wrap and put it in the refrigerator where it will rise slowly.
 In the morning, set the pan out at room temperature for 30 minutes, then follow baking directions.

 Nutrition